snowman-repos/book/project_managers/README.md

 The waterfall methodology simply does not work with web projects.
 Never.
 Ever.
 It doesn't work for the following reasons:

+It's vital to remember that a website or app is not a magazine.
+You're not putting together a collection of pages, but rather a set of reusable features or modules, and the content, design, development, and testing work for each module is inter-dependent.
+You can't put web pages together without those modules.
+A traditional newspaper or magazine article may be put together by the author passing on content to an editor who passes it to a designer, who places it into a template and adjusts it, before the editor passes all pages on to the printer, who then goes on to deliver it to the distributer, and so on.
+In contrast, a website for instance

 - you're building reusable features, not separate pages, features may be interdependent, you can't put pages together without the features